 - have hazardous constituents,

-- are difficult to separate from others (such as wood or styrofoam adhering to concrete), or
+- difficult to separate from others (such as wood or Styrofoam adhering to concrete), or

 Will I get a ticket for disposing of banned building materials?